Yes—self-exclude at the casino, set deposit limits in your account, or ask your mobile network to bar premium-rate transactions entirely.

 - Pay later on your bill or instantly via PAYG airtime.

-Fonix vs Boku and Other Phone-Bill Methods
+Fonix vs Boku and other phone-bill deposit methods

 - User flow: Fonix can skip SMS when network authentication is available; Boku nearly always uses SMS confirmation.